mapingshuo/mapingshuo.github.io/_posts/2018-05-20-quora-models.md

 python -c "import paddle"
 ```

-If you get no error, the fluid is installed successfully!
-If you got any question, feel free to open issues under the [PaddlePaddle repository](https://github.com/PaddlePaddle/Paddle/issues).
+Fluid is installed successfully if no error message is prompted.
+If you get any error, feel free to open issues under the [PaddlePaddle repository](https://github.com/PaddlePaddle/Paddle/issues).

 ## Prepare Data